 Why You Need Executive Presence Coaching

-When you are present, confident, and reflective and lead with authenticity, you build your Executive Presence and these skills and experience are a game changer.
+When you are present, confident, and reflective and lead with authenticity, you build your Executive Presence and these skills and experience are game changers.

 Diane Craig, President of Corporate Class Inc., emphasizes that, “to be crowned a leader, a person must be recognized as a leader.
 Our role is empowering people to lead.
 Executive presence is a blend of related parts that vary according to personality and circumstance.
 There is no formula; every client is unique.
 We ensure they evolve and develop their own authentic professional presence.”

-As one aspiring leader and participant has shared, “through our discussions, I have much greater awareness and understanding of how my behaviors and impressions may hold me back from unlocking my potential as an executive.
+As one aspiring leader and participant has shared, “Through our discussions, I have much greater awareness and understanding of how my behaviors and impressions may hold me back from unlocking my potential as an executive.
 The approach is based on research and the latest thinking on developing executive presence.
-The advice has been truthful and direct, yet delivered in a kind way that helps me internalize it, remember it in the moment, and reach for different behaviors.
-There are certainly other vendors in this space, but I’d be surprised if their service came close to that offered by this high touch, highly effective team.”
+The advice has been truthful and direct, yet delivered in a kind way that helps me internalize it, remember it at the moment, and reach for different behaviors.
+There are certainly other vendors in this space, but I’d be surprised if their service came close to that offered by this high-touch, highly effective team.”

 Corporate Class Inc. conducts executive presence workshops around the world — from the Americas, to Europe and the Gulf.